William Butler Yeats: Quotations - (5): Aesthetics and Credos

 [ top ]

 Yeats’sCreed” (I): ‘One day when I was twenty-three or twenty-four this sentence seemed to form in my head, without my willing it, much as sentences form when we are half-asleep: “Hammer your thoughts into unity.”
 For days I could think of nothing else, and for years I tested all I did by that sentence.
 I had three interests: interest in a form of literature, in a form of philosophy, and a belief in nationality.
 None of these seemed to have anything to do with the other, but gradually my love of literature and my belief in nationality came together.
 Then for years I said to myself that these two had nothing to do with my form of philosophy, but that I had only to be sincere and to keep from constraining one by the other and they would become one interest.
 Now all three are, I think, one, or rather all three are a discrete expression of a single conviction.
 I think that each has behind it my whole character and has gained thereby a certain newness - for is not every man’s character peculiar to himself: - and that I have become a cultivated man.’
-(If I Were Four and Twenty [1919], Cuala Press 1940, p.1; quoted in Richard Ellmann, W. B. Yeats: The Man and the Masks, 1948, p.241; see full-text version in RICORSO Library, “Irish Classics > W. B. Yeats”, via index, or direct.)
+(If I Were Four and Twenty [1919], Cuala Press 1940, p.1; quoted in Richard Ellmann, W. B. Yeats: The Man and the Masks, 1948, p.241; see full-text copy in RICORSO Library, “Irish Classics > W. B. Yeats”, via index, or direct.)

 Yeats’sCreed” (II) - transcribed from loose-leaf MS notebook; microfilm at Houghton Library: ‘I: I believe as did the old sages who sat under the palm trees, the banyan trees, or among the snowbound rocks, a thousand years before Christ was born; I believe as did the monks of the Mareotic Sea; as do country men who see the old fighting men and their fine women coming out of the mountain, moving from mountain to mountain.
 II: And this is what I believe: that man stands between two eternities, that of his race, that of his soul.
 Further I declare that man serves these sword in hand and with an armoured mind.
 That only so armed does man pick the right mate, and only in the midst of a conflict which strains all his mind and his body, and to the utmost, has he wisdom enough to choose his right mate.
 The wisdom I seek is written on a sword, mirrored on a sword, on Sato’s sword, a sword wrapped in a woman’s old embroidery.
 III: I declare that no evil can happen to the soul except from the soul - that death is a brief parting and brief sickness.
 What matter though the skies drop fire - children take hands and dance.’
 (Quoted in Curtis Bradford, Yeats at Work, S. Illinois UP 1965, p.5; prose paraphrase in preparation for Under “Ben Bulben”.)